YanjingLiLi/YanjingLiLi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I have a broad interest in AI for Drug Discovery/Biology/Chemistry.
+I am a Ph.D. student in Computer Science at the University of Washington, advised by Prof. David Baker at the Institute for Protein Design.
+My research focuses on AI for protein design, with broader interests in AI for drug discovery, biology, and chemistry.

 I have been worked in the AI for Science lab at the California Institute of Technology with [Prof. Anima Anandkumar](http://tensorlab.cms.caltech.edu/users/anima/) and [Dr. Shengchao Liu](https://chao1224.github.io/) on molecule geometry learning.
 I also have a close collaboration with [Prof. Hongyu Guo](https://uniweb.uottawa.ca/members/4499/profile?embed=2) from the University of Ottawa and NRC Canada.
 I obtained my Master's degree in Computational Biology from [Carnegie Mellon University](https://www.cmu.edu/) in 2023.
 During my time at CMU, I worked with [Prof. Hosein Mohimani](https://cbd.cmu.edu/people/mohimani.html) in natural antibiotics prediction from microbial genome.
 Meanwhile, I worked with [Prof. David Ryan Koes](https://www.csb.pitt.edu/people/faculty/david-koes/) and Ph.D. student [Andrew McNutt](https://drewnutt.github.io/) from the [University of Pittsburgh](https://www.pitt.edu/) on deep-learning-based knowledge distillation for a protein-ligand docking tool [GNINA](https://github.com/gnina/gnina).
 These experiences initialized my interest in computational drug design.